Multi-scale physical properties of NGC 6334 as revealed by local relative orientations between magnetic fields, density

-Figures \ref{fig:N6334_alma_ocs_m1} and \ref{fig:N6334_alma_13cs_m1} show the velocity centroid map of N6334I(N), I, IV, and V traced by ALMA OCS and $^{13}$CS observations.
+Figure \ref{fig:N6334_alma_line_m1} shows the velocity centroid map of N6334I(N), I, IV, and V traced by ALMA OCS and $^{13}$CS observations.
 The velocity centroid maps of the two lines are very similar.
 In N6334I(N)-f1, there is a clear gradient from northeast to southwest, which should have a local origin at core scales since this gradient is not seen in JCMT observations at clump scales (Figures \ref{fig:N6334_large_line_m1}(b)).
 The gradient is reversed near the southwest edge of N6334I(N)-f1, which may indicate local converging flows.
 In N6334I, the dominating northeast-southwest velocity gradient agrees with the large-scale and global-scale velocity gradients seen by JCMT and NANTEN2 (Figure \ref{fig:N6334_large_line_m1}).
-In N6334IV, the velocity centroid variation is relatively small compared to the other 3 clumps and there is no clear signs of ordered velocity gradients.
-In N6334V-f2, there is a clear east-west gradient and the gradient is reversed in the west edge, which agrees with previous SMA H$^{13}$CO$^+$ and CH$_3$OH observations at a resolution of 2$\arcsec$ \citep{2017ApJ...844...44J}. \citet{2017ApJ...844...44J} interpreted this velocity structure as converging flows.
-In N6334V-f1, there is no clear signs of ordered velocity gradients, which is in contrast to \citet{2017ApJ...844...44J}, which may be due to the difference in the beam resolution, filtering scale, or line excitation condition between our and their observations.
+In N6334IV, the velocity centroid variation is relatively small compared to the other 3 clumps and there are no clear signs of ordered velocity gradients.
+In N6334V-f2, there is a clear east-west gradient, and the gradient is reversed in the west edge, which agrees with previous SMA H$^{13}$CO$^+$ and CH$_3$OH observations at a resolution of 2$\arcsec$ \citep{2017ApJ...844...44J}. \citet{2017ApJ...844...44J} interpreted this velocity structure as converging flows.
+In N6334V-f1, we do not find the east-west gradient previously reported by \citet{2017ApJ...844...44J}, which may be due to the difference in the beam resolution, filtering scale, or line excitation condition between our and their observations.